 Near the end of the film is where most of the unpolished footage can be found.
 The mistakes were made due to the increased pressure as the deadline was quickly approaching.
 If you watch closely, you’ll notice black frames between some of the camera cuts.
 This was not intentional.
 When editing all of the scenes together on the timeline in After Effects, sometimes we didn’t put the different footage close enough to each other, and those black frames were generated.
 We didn’t know about them until the film was exported, but we literally didn’t have any time left to export again.

 Near the end of the film, you can see how the Boobus Americanus’ hamburgers vanish when they are thrown to the ground.
-We simply did not have enough time animate the burgers hitting the ground, so as much as it pained us, we had no other choice but to leave the vanishing burgers and keep moving.
+We simply did not have enough time to animate the burgers hitting the ground, so as much as it pained us, we had no other choice but to leave the vanishing burgers and keep moving.

 During the shot where you see the restored statue of Jesus Christ, there was supposed to be lighting effects of the sun shining from the background.
 We actually completed these effects, but we simply didn’t have enough time to render that version.
 Therefore, we had to make another painful decision to send the footage without the proper effects.

-Many more blemishes and be found throughout the film, but the beauty of this particular project was that the blemishes are easily masked by the intentional degraded quality of animation.
+Many more blemishes and be found throughout the film, but the beauty of this particular project was that the blemishes are easily masked by the intentionally degraded quality of animation.
 A lot of the mistakes could easily go unnoticed, but since we are perfectionists and love to always do our very best, it was incredibly difficult for us to accept the idea of leaving those flaws.

 Never in our careers have we ever come so close to a deadline.
 For the contest, all entries had to be submitted before May 1, 2013.
-Half way through the day of April 30, 2013, we were still working on the last 2 minutes of the film.
+Halfway through the day of April 30, 2013, we were still working on the last 2 minutes of the film.
 We hadn’t slept in days, and we were completely burnt.
 Working 24/7 and constantly switching between all of the programs had also put a major strain on our systems.
 There was even a point where we had to snatch the side panel off of a computer just to prevent it from overheating!
 But despite all of those problems, we did our very best to hammer away at those last 2 minutes.
-By the time that the film was finished and submitted, there was literally less than 20 minutes left before the submission deadline.
+By the time that the film was finished and submitted, there were literally less than 20 minutes left before the submission deadline.
 Talk about down to the wire!

-Today, the short film has accumulated over 81,000 views between the YouTube channels of Alex Jones and the Brobarian Brothers (Scooter and Sean), and you can still find the film on the InfoWars website.
 It was an amazing end to one of the simplest, yet most challenging projects that we had ever been apart of.